stefanofa/awesome/TOPICS.md

 *   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅

-*   [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.
+*   [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets, certificates, and privileged access management.

 *   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.